USS HOUSTON CA 30

 left muttering, "wakardemasen, wakardemasen'.
 (I don't understand.)
 The Army Air Corps arrived and took the

-American POW's to Singapore
+American POW's to

 Survivor